-TRWD updated its Water Conservation and Drought Contingency Plans in May 2005, in accordance with the Texas Commission of Environmental Quality (TCEQ) directives.
-The plans were revisited and, with guidance from major customers, revised in May 2007 following the drought that occurred during 2005 and 2006.
+TRWD updated its Water Conservation and Drought Contingency Plans in May 2014, in accordance with the Texas Commission of Environmental Quality (TCEQ) directives.
 Regular meetings were held to discuss evolving approaches to water conservation and extending supplies during drought or emergency situations.
 TRWD's customers had extensive input defining drought conditions and prescribing conservation measures related to each drought stage.
 All major customers agreed to specific, staged measures related to emergency conditions brought on by drought-induced water supply depletion or failure of components in TRWD's supply system.

-Arlington Water Utilities updated its Drought Contingency Plan in 2008.
-The latest Drought Contingency Plan reduced the number of drought stages from four to three.
-Based on a statistical analysis of 43-year weather patterns in North Texas and their potential effects on water supplies, new drought triggers were established.
-The revised responses for each drought stage are triggered by two sets of conditions - water supply levels or excessive demand and emergency situations.
-Drought stages are triggered when the total combined raw water supply within the TRWD reservoir system drops below 75, 60, and 45 percent of conservation storage.
+Arlington Water Utilities also updated its Drought Contingency Plan in 2014.
+The drought plan is based on a statistical analysis of 43-year weather patterns in North Texas and their potential effects on water supplies to establish drought triggers.
+The responses for each drought stage are triggered by two sets of conditions - water supply levels or excessive demand and emergency situations.
+Drought stages are triggered when the total combined raw water supply within the TRWD reservoir system drops below 75, 60 and 45 percent of conservation storage.
 Other conditions that would activate a drought response would include situations where: